 - You can make a saline solution by mixing eight ounces of boiled and cooled water with one teaspoon of non-iodized salt.

-- Keep your child hydrated at all times, as this is one of the best weapons against allergies but also other health conditions.
+- Keep your child hydrated at all times, as this is one of the best weapons against allergies and other health conditions.

 - Give your child a warm bath or shower once a week, as this will help relieve the symptoms of allergies as well.

-The time that allergies show up in babies varies according to different factors and the type of allergy you are talking about.
+The time that allergies appear in babies varies depending on the type of allergy you are talking about.
 If you don’t expose your baby to pollen, they will not be at risk of developing seasonal allergies in the first years of life.

 On the other hand, if you are curious about indoor allergies such as those caused by dust or pet dander, these can appear as soon as your baby reaches 6 months old.